 - revoke your probation and sentence you to jail for the underlying DUI conviction.

 The potential jail time that you can serve will depend on the underlying DUI offense.
-If you faced up to a year in jail when you were convicted for DUI, the judge can sentence you to up to a year in jail.
+For example if you faced up to a year in jail when you were convicted for DUI, the judge can sentence you to up to a year in jail.

 If the judge adds time to your IID requirement, there is a hidden cost.
 You will have to make more payments to maintain your interlock device.
 An extra 6 months with an IID can end up costing well over a hundred dollars.